Is a Correction Looming Ahead for Nutanix Inc. (NTNX)

 NTNX’s Market Performance

-NTNX stocks went down by -0.72% for the week, with a monthly jump of 18.57% and a quarterly performance of 6.28%, while its annual performance rate touched -51.21%.
-The volatility ratio for the week stands at 4.40% while the volatility levels for the past 30 days are set at 4.06% for Nutanix Inc. The simple moving average for the period of the last 20 days is 2.38% for NTNX stocks with a simple moving average of -24.24% for the last 200 days.
+NTNX stocks went up by 15.10% for the week, with a monthly jump of 34.98% and a quarterly performance of 34.50%, while its annual performance rate touched -39.54%.
+The volatility ratio for the week stands at 6.78% while the volatility levels for the past 30 days are set at 4.31% for Nutanix Inc. The simple moving average for the period of the last 20 days is 25.25% for NTNX stocks with a simple moving average of -5.81% for the last 200 days.

 Analysts’ Opinion of NTNX